GiveMeAllYourCats/jshtmlparsers-benchmark/README.md

 #### How are results generated?

-Each parses is spawned in a web worker thread and then it creates as much cycles as possible.
+Each parsers are spawned in a web worker and then it tries to create as much cycles as possible.
 The end results is the variable `x amount of html files parses per/sec`

 #### Results: